The AAS Mission

 On AAS Policy Actions

-From time to time the President or Executive Committee may decide to take some action, either in response to input from the Council, a committee or on their own initiative, that does not require the adoption of a Resolution.
+Occasionally the President may decide to take some action that does not require the adoption of a formal resolution in response to input from the Board of Trustees, a committee, working group, division, member, or on their own initiative.
 Examples include sending a letter to a government official or the media on a policy matter, joining other societies in signing such a letter, issuing Action Alerts to the membership, or thanking policy makers for taking some particular action.
-Activities such as these will be called Policy Actions and be reported to the Council in accordance with the by-laws.
+Activities such as these are called Policy Actions and are reported to the Board of Trustees in accordance with the by-laws.
 In the case of Action Alerts or Informational Emails, only the approval of the chair of the Committee on Astronomy and Public Policy is required to allow distribution.

 Resolutions Related to Research